vladimirlojanica/ideas/README.md

 ## 36. Documentation Linked Code

 Documentation and wikis are prone to fall behind a code base.
-Creating documentation from sourcecode or embedding documentation in the sourcecode are approaches to keeping documentation.
+Creating documentation from source code or embedding documentation in the source code are approaches to keeping documentation.
 Documentation and code should be linked together in such a way that it is difficult for it to fall out of date.

  * When code is visible in an IDE or in a text editor, the **relevant** documentation for this area should be quickly available to edit.
 This could be a panel, a tab or a split view that updates to always display documentation.
  * Documentation acts as a specialised test case.
 When example code in the documentation no longer compiles the build should fail.